1132-NCCU-DataScience/hw4/README.md

 #### Submission Requirements
 - **-2 points** Missing ShinyApp Link and Student ID: Ensure your ShinyApp link and student ID are prominently displayed at the top of your `Readme.md`.
 A deduction of 2 points will apply if this information is missing.
-- **-2 points** Inaccessible ShinyApp Link: Your project must be published on [shinyapps.io](https://www.shinyapps.io/) with a public link that is accessible.
+- **-2 points** Inaccessible ShinyApp Link: Your project must be published on [shinyapps.io](https://www.shinyapps.io/) with an accessible public link.
 If the link is not accessible, 2 points will be deducted.
 - **-2 points** Non-Compliant Title Format: The title of your ShinyApp must adhere to the format `NCCU_DS2024_hw4_studentID`.
 Failure to follow this format will result in a 2-point deduction.

-Ensure all required elements are correctly implemented to avoid these penalties.
+Please make sure all required elements are correctly implemented to avoid these penalties.

 ## Important Notes
 - **R Version**: Ensure you use R version 4 for this assignment.
 - **No Makeup Assignments**: Late submissions will not be accepted.
 - **Peer Evaluation Process**:
-  - Each student's project will be evaluated by 5-6 randomly selected peers.
+  - 5-6 randomly selected peers will evaluate each student's project.
   - The final score for each project will be the average of these evaluations.
   - Students are required to participate in evaluating others' projects; failure to do so will result in point deductions.
   - Peer evaluations will commence one week after the assignment due date.